Parental leave

 On Försäkringskassan's website you can read more information on temporary parental benefits.

-- If your child is between 12 and 16 the illness must be certified by a doctor.
+• If your child is aged between 12 and 16, you must submit a statement of payment from Försäkringskassan.

 Temporary parental benefits in conjunction with childbirth